 The things that I wish I had in Bluefish were the ability to edit multiple lines simultaneously.
-I also want the ability to work with multiple languages within a document which is not supported by Bluefish editor.
-So when I select Ruby, it disables the support for HTML & CSS which are necessary to build any web application using frameworks such as Ruby on Rails.
+I also want to work with multiple languages within a document that the Bluefish editor does not support.
+So when I select Ruby, it disables the support for HTML & CSS, which are necessary to build any web application using frameworks such as Ruby on Rails.

 How To Install Bluefish Editor In Linux?

-Geany is a lightweight IDE and it supports all major languages.
-Geany aims to provide simple and fast development environment.
-It has all basic features such as, auto-indent, syntax highlighting and auto-complete code or snippets etc. Geany is a clean and provides larger space to work in.
-So if you want a lightweight and pretty basic IDE for your development then go with Geany.
+Geany is a lightweight IDE, and it supports all major languages.
+Geany aims to provide a simple and fast development environment.
+It has all basic features such as auto-indent, syntax highlighting, auto-complete code or snippets, etc.

-Since Geany 0.12, it has basic plugin system.
-Yes it's basic.
-Unlike other IDEs that I am going to mention in this list, Geany plugin is a basic system.
-It comes with some plugins installed that are -
+Geany 0.12 has a basic plugin system.
+Yes, it’s basic.
+Unlike other IDEs that I will mention in this list, the Geany plugin is a basic system.
+It comes with some plugins installed that are –

-Geany is already available in the default repostiory of most Linux distributions.
-So you can use package manager to install Geany.
-The current Geany version is v1.26 but in Ubuntu v1.25 is available.
+Geany is already available in the default repository of most Linux distributions.
+So you can use the package manager to install Geany.
+The current Geany version is v1.26, but in Ubuntu, v1.25 is available.
 So you can install Geany v1.25 using apt.
-If you want to install latest version then go and download .tar file and compile the package yourself.
+If you want to install the latest version, download the .tar file and compile the package yourself.

 sudo apt-get install geany